MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 This API is called to initiate the execution of a job.

-- **Response**: The API should return a `202 Accepted` status, indicating that the job has been successfully scheduled by the system.
+- **Response**: The API should return a `202 Accepted` status, indicating that the job was successfully scheduled by the system.

 ---